Homemade laundry detergent is incredibly easy to make, and costs so much less than the stuff from the store. Plus, it helps fight crime!

 - 10-15 drops essential oils (optional, but nice for fragrance)

 - Grate the soap on a cheese grater using the large holes.
+This goes faster if you microwave it for 20 seconds or so first.

 - Combine all three ingredients in a plastic container with a lid.
 Be careful when pouring the powders into the bucket, because you don’t want to inhale them.